Mimi Wong: Bar hostess career and relationships

-Eventually, Wong became pregnant with Hiroshi's child.
-Despite asking for money from Hiroshi for an abortion, Hiroshi declined her request by claiming that he had no cash.
+Eventually, Wong became pregnant with Watanabe's child.
+Despite asking for money from Hiroshi for an abortion, Watanabe declined her request by claiming that he had no cash.
 Wong later travelled to Penang for an abortion.
 Despite this, the two maintained their relationship.
-Simultaneously, in 1968, two years into her relationship with Hiroshi, Wong met a Hong Kong businessman, who also fell to her feminine charms and started a relationship with Wong.
-Wong later separated from Hiroshi and stayed together with the businessman in Hong Kong.
-Despite this, she continued to communicate with Hiroshi (who still remained in Singapore) in love letters.
+Simultaneously, in 1968, two years into her relationship with Watanabe, Wong met a Hong Kong businessman, who also fell for her and started a relationship with Wong.
+Wong later separated from Watanabe and stayed together with the Hong Kong businessman.
+Despite this, she wrote Watanabe (who remained in Singapore) love letters.
 Wong's relationship with the businessman did not last long, as when the man found out that Wong was pregnant with his child, he drove her out of his house.
 This time, Wong did not abort the fetus, and in 1969, after she returned to Singapore, she gave birth to a daughter.
 She temporarily took up a job as a social escort to eke out a living.

-Aside from her return to Singapore, Hiroshi continued to visit Wong, who officially became his mistress.
-For every month, Hiroshi gave her $200 out of his income to support her, and he rented a room at Alexandra Road for her.
+Aside from her return to Singapore, Watanabe continued to visit Wong, who officially became his mistress.
+For every month, Watanabe gave her $200 out of his income to support her, and he rented a room at Alexandra Road for her.
 A few months later, the couple moved to Everitt Road and lived together with Wong's daughter, and Wong also hired a servant to tend the house.

 Murder of Ayako Watanabe

 Mimi Wong's first meeting with Ayako Watanabe

 In late-1969, three years into his relationship with Mimi Wong, Hiroshi Watanabe decided to admit to his wife that he indeed had an affair with another woman.
-According to Hiroshi, his wife did not approve of his affair with Wong.
-Hiroshi could not end the relationship immediately, as he knew that Wong had a bad temper besides being able to drink a lot of alcohol.
-When Wong became aware of this, Hiroshi was given some hints from Wong that something drastic would happen to his wife or him or his family if he ever dared to cut off ties with her.
+According to Watanabe, his wife did not approve of his affair with Wong.
+Watanabe could not end the relationship immediately, as he knew that Wong had a bad temper besides being able to drink a lot of alcohol.
+When Wong became aware of this, Watanabe was given some hints from Wong that something drastic would happen to his wife or him or his family if he ever dared to cut off ties with her.

-By then, Hiroshi did harbour thoughts of leaving Wong as he could not bear to leave his wife and children, but he was afraid of what Wong would do if he really ended the affair.
-Hence, Hiroshi decided to persuade his wife to come to Singapore with their children, to meet up with Wong.
-When she received news that Hiroshi's wife would be coming to Singapore with their three kids, Wong was enraged to hear this and abused Hiroshi.
-Gradually, it took some time for Hiroshi to finally persuade Wong to meet his wife and children.
+By then, Watanabe did harbour thoughts of leaving Wong as he could not bear to leave his wife and children, but he was afraid of what Wong would do if he really ended the affair.
+Hence, Watanabe decided to persuade his wife to come to Singapore with their children, to meet up with Wong.
+When she received news that Watanabe’s wife would be coming to Singapore with their three kids, Wong was enraged to hear this and abused Watanabe.
+Gradually, it took some time for Watanabe to finally persuade Wong to meet his wife and children.